 For C# developers, IntelliCode can learn patterns from your code.
 This means IntelliCode can make recommendations on code that isn’t in the open-source domain, for example, methods in your own utility classes or domain-specific library calls.
 For more information, see IntelliCode models based on your code FAQ.

-Developers at Microsoft have been using IntelliCode’s recommendations internally for some time and believe the suggestions are useful.
+Developers at Microsoft have been using IntelliCode’s recommendations internally for some time and believe the recommendations are useful.
 Additionally, we constantly tune our models based on user feedback and new innovations from our data science teams.

 Q. Why isn’t my favorite library seeing recommendations?

 For each language, we continuously improve its base model's coverage of common libraries and types.
 If there’s a common library you'd like to see included, use the feedback controls at the bottom of this page to let us know.

 For C# users, IntelliCode can learn patterns from your own code.
 For more information, see IntelliCode team completions.

 Q: How do I turn starred recommendations off?

 To turned starred IntelliSense recommendations off, disable the extension: